If you had to choose, would you save a dying culture, or a dying ecosystem?

-Conservation can be described as the effort to understand and protect the planet’s wildlife and wild places; Anthropology as the effort to understand (and increasingly to protect) the planet’s human cultures.
+Conservation can perhaps be described as the effort to understand and protect the planet’s wildlife and wild places; Anthropology as the effort to understand and protect the planet’s human cultures.

 In many respects the two disciplines have a common enemy: the forces that push us to use resources unsustainably, the search for a “quick buck”, the base desires of mankind to consume more, to have it quicker, have it easier and have it cheaper.

 The question then is, how do the two disciplines fight back against these forces?
 Are there solutions that enable both wild places and ancient cultures to survive in harmony?
 Or will the solutions result in conflict between the need to protect nature and the desire to protect culture?

 These questions would be a lot easier to solve if we could turn the clock back a couple of hundred years.
 Ignoring for a moment Western civilisation and switching our attention to elsewhere on the planet, there are plenty of examples of human cultures that up until a short while ago were living in a totally sustainable way with the natural world.
 Native Americans, Aborigines, the Khoi and San people’s of Southern Africa to name a few.
 In fact, pretty much everywhere you look there are indigenous peoples who had evolved to live sustainably with their environment.